 You may have heard of Shinto before.
 In a nutshell it is a religion of eastern Asia originating in Japan, which focuses on nature and cleansing rituals.
 But there is so much more to Shinto than what can be put into a single sentence.
 I became fascinated with this religion a number of years ago, as I began to study Japanese history on a whim.
 But I soon moved on to other childhood pursuits, and forgot about most of it over time.
 Recently, I decided to look back into the subject, in hopes to better understand the cultural, spiritual, and personal applications that this philosphy has to offer to me and others.

-Shinto, also known as Kami-no-Michi, focuses on the divine of the natural world. the world kami, while it has no direct english translation, would most accurately be described as a sacred spirit.
-And nearly anything could be considered, or become, a kami.
-The sun, moon, water, and even unique trees have kami associated with them.
+Shinto, also known as Kami-no-Michi, focuses on the divine of the natural world. the word kami, while it has no direct English translation, would most accurately be translated as ‘divine,’ and is meant to describe the sacredness inherent in the natural world.
+And nearly anything could be considered, or become, kami.
+The sun, moon, water, unique trees, and even people have kami associated with them.
 What’s more, there are kami unique to different regions of Japan, based on the cultural and communal interests of the local people in each region.

 Purity is a key point of Shinto practice.
 Purifying rituals can be done in a number of ways and for a number of reasons, from christening of children, blessing new homes or vehicles, or to restore someone to health spiritually.
 The most common things associated with being pollutants and requiring purification after being exposed are disease and the dead.
 Most purification rituals revolve around bathing, often in water or salt water.
 Some others will have a priest or priestess apply salt to the individual partaking in the ritual, as salt is seen as a pure element.